Movement Age

 They assume stiffness, tightness, or slower recovery is just part of getting older.

-They stretch when something feels tight.
+So they stretch what feels tight.

-They rest when something hurts.
+Rest when something hurts.

 Over time, small compensations add up.

-Movements feel more difficult.
+Movements feel harder.

 Recovery takes longer.

-That's when people start saying things like:
+That’s when people start saying:

 “I guess I’m just getting older.”